 Please select your view

-Dr Barnes has joined Clinical Labs in the newly created role of National Director of Haematology and will provide strategic direction nationally for haematology at Clinical Labs.
-Dr Barnes is a clinical and laboratory trained haematologist who has been part of Melbourne Haematology and has worked with Clinical Labs (and previously Healthscope) for several years.
-Dr Barnes works at the Royal Children’s Hospital and is director of the Haemophilia Treatment Centre.
+Associate Professor Chris Barnes is the National Director of Haematology and provides strategic direction nationally for haematology at Clinical Labs.
+He is a clinical and laboratory trained haematologist who has been part of Melbourne Haematology and has worked with Clinical Labs (and previously Healthscope) for several years.
+A/Prof Barnes also works at the Royal Children’s Hospital and is director of the Haemophilia Treatment Centre.
 He has experience in both management and leadership positions.
-Dr Barnes has an active clinical research interest and is also director of Melbourne Haematology (Clinical) and Melbourne Paediatric Specialists.
+A/Prof Barnes has an active clinical research interest and is also director of Melbourne Haematology (Clinical) and Melbourne Paediatric Specialists.

 Dr Tony Mak is a chemical pathologist who graduated from the medical school of the Chinese University of Hong Kong.
 Before migrating to Australia, Tony worked as a consultant chemical pathologist at Princess Margaret Hospital – a major acute district general hospital in Hong Kong.